Fluticasone/vilanterol (By breathing)

 If you notice these less serious side effects, talk with your doctor:

-- White patches in your mouth or throat, pain when you eat or swallow
+- Sores or white patches in your mouth or throat, pain when eating or swallowing

 If you notice other side effects that you think are caused by this medicine, tell your doctor